What’s on tap for Bend Ale Trail Month

 Because we love you, we’ve got plenty more prizes to share!

-Our incredible breweries contributed gobs of great swag, from hats to shirts to stickers to HydroFlasks to gift cards to Silipints and more.
+Our incredible breweries contributed gobs of great swag, from hats to shirts to stickers to gift cards and more.
 Want some of that goodness for yourself?

 These goodies are available FREE on a first come, first served basis at the Bend Visitor Center starting November 1.
 Want first pick?
 Show up early in the month and ask our friendly Visitor Center staff for a peek at the stash.
 Please limit your haul to one item per person so others have a shot at the treats.

-Cheers to Drinkable Diversions, which offers many new non-beer offerings on the Bend Ale Trail!
+Cheers to Drinkable Diversions, which offers many non-beer offerings on the Bend Ale Trail!

 What if I’m not a beer fan?